DNP Nurse Anesthetist

 The graduate will earn a DNP degree and be eligible to sit for the National Certification Exam (NCE), a board exam administered by the National Board of Certification and Recertification of Nurse Anesthetists (NBCRNA).
 Candidate graduates who pass the Certification Exam become Certified Registered Nurse Anesthetists or CRNAs.
 Please click here for answers to commonly asked questions about the program.

-The application period will open annually on August 1 and close on November 1.
+- Application Period: The application period will open annually Aug.
+1 and close Nov.
+1.

 - Degree of Bachelor of Science in Nursing from a nationally-accredited nursing program.